globalbuildingdatainitiative/backend/README.md

 # GBDI Backend

-Our vision is to create a range of digital services to support the project-lifecycle LCA needs, that can work as one shared data platform for multiple stakeholders.

 # Getting Started

 To get started please make sure that the following pieces of software are installed on your machine.